-For that indicator, Fund for Peace provides data for Brazil from 2007 to 2018.
-The average value for Brazil during that period was 5.92 index points with a minumum of 5.4 index points in 2013 and a maximum of 6.4 index points in 2021.
+For that indicator, we provide data for Brazil from 2007 to 2021.
+The average value for Brazil during that period was 6.13 index points with a minimum of 5.4 index points in 2013 and a maximum of 7.4 index points in 2021.

 Definition: The Public services indicator refers to the presence of basic state functions that serve the people.
 This may include the provision of essential services, such as health, education, water and sanitation, transport infrastructure, electricity and power, and internet and connectivity.
 On the other hand, it may include the state’s ability to protect its citizens, such as from terrorism and violence, through perceived effective policing.
 The higher the value of the indicator, the worse the public services in the country.